-- December – Rolling Application Process Opens: Submissions received from December through the final deadline will be evaluated initially as they are received, on a rolling basis, and if accepted early due to the strength of the application, will receive one of the 10 open slots in the 2020 Sweat Equity Challenge cohort.
+- December thru March 1, 2021 – Rolling Application Process: Submissions received from December through the final deadline of March 1st 2021 will be evaluated initially as they are received, on a rolling basis, and if accepted early due to the strength of the application, will receive one of the open slots in the 2021 Sweat Equity Challenge cohort.
 Applications received early which are not accepted will be re-evaluated with along with the applications received at the final deadline and considered for the remaining open slots.

 - All submissions should be sent electronically to SECprogram1@ncsu.edu.
-Submissions should be no more than two pages in length and use the SEC 2020 Submission Form.
+Submissions should be no more than two pages in length and use the following template.
+SEC 2021 Submission Form.

 Applicants should consider the following: